michellejw/code-game/README.md

 ## How It Works

 The Python Treasure Hunt consists of a series of coding challenges that kids can solve to progress.
-In its current state, it requires an adult to edit the challenges (because the clues are hidden in the house where the kids are).
-Parents may also wish to add or edit the challenges to make them more appropriate for their child.
+You'll need to edit the clues based on where they're hidden in your house.
+And you may want to edit the challenges to make them more appropriate for your child.

 Each challenge includes: